Image Credit: YouTube

 Once your music is on YouTube Music via a good distributor like RouteNote, your tracks can be made available on YouTube Shorts.
 When releasing your music through RouteNote, fill in this form to find out if your music is eligible for inclusion in the YouTube Shorts library.

 If eligible, your tracks can be added by users as a musical backdrop to their YouTube Shorts.
 These short, snappy videos are YouTube’s rival to TikTok and if your music is used in a video that goes viral, it can mean big things for your music.

-At the beginning of 2022 YouTube announced that Shorts had hit 5 trillion all time views.
 As an artist, you can take advantage of the YouTube Shorts hype too!
 Put your songs on your own videos, or post Shorts of behind the scenes concert footage or snippets of your songwriting.